 Related Article: Valor and Verse | FREE Language Arts Lessons

 Below, you can see the lesson plan you will receive with this module.
-Once you register, all you have to do is download the PDF!
+Once you register, all you have to do is download the free irony lesson plan PDF!

 You should also be prepared to leverage the Internet, newspapers, and the riveting video provided by CDP about the unbelievable feats of World War II veteran William J. Crawford, which will instill a deep appreciation of the value of sacrifice in students and inspire them to emulate his acts of bravery.

-In addition to this video, you will receive a viewing guide for your students to complete as they watch it.
+In addition to this video, you will receive a viewing guide and an irony worksheet PDF to print off for your students to complete as they watch it.
 Below, you can view the viewing guide.
-All you have to do to download it is register for free!
+All you have to do to download and print it is register for free!

 Related Article: Heroes Behind the Headlines: Free Journalism Lesson for Middle & High School Students